 The center fosters the next generations of engineers by supporting their learning which reinforces the development of international leadership skills.
-The center offers a wide range of multi-disciplinary courses that are tailored to the needs of engineering students at both undergraduate and graduate levels.
-Support for international students and for engineering students who wish to study abroad are the duties of the center as well.
-The center also provides the opportunities for faculty members and post-graduate students to participate in faculty development programs which promote active learning in engineering.
+It offers a wide range of multi-disciplinary courses, including those cultivating entrepreneurship, that are tailored to the needs of engineering students at both undergraduate and graduate levels.
+Support for international students is the duty of the center as well.
+The center also promotes study abroad and fixed-term overseas study programs for students and young researchers.